COURSE DESCRIPTIONS

 (6th grade)

-This course introduces students to shop safety, hand tools, portable tools, and two machine tools (the band saw and the radial arm saw).
-Students will gain an understanding of grain direction and wood in their environment through three projects.
-Project one is a single wall shelf and a catapult to develop mastery of the tools they have learned.
-Project two is an oven push-pull stick of their own design.
-Project three is a simple picture frame.
-Materials needed: #2 pencil and pink eraser.
+This course introduces students to shop safety, hand tools, portable tools, and machine tools.
+Students will gain an understanding of grain direction and wood in their environment through four projects.
+Project one is a single wall shelf, catapult to develop mastery of the tools they have learned.
+Project three is a cutting board (10 by 15) with 4 different species of wood.
+Project four is a simple “oven push-pull stick” Materials needed: #2 pencil and pink eraser.
 Requested donation $20.00.

 This course introduces students to shop safety, hand tools, portable tools, and seven machine tools.
 They will learn the six steps to designing a project.
 The first project is a CO2 Dragster which can travel 40 miles per hour from a basketball half court line to the baseline.
 They will also learn science concepts which relate to drag racing.
 They will build a bandsaw box, a picture frame, a router bowl, and a cutting board.
 Before each project, they will develop a working drawing, a bill of materials, and a “cut list”.
 Materials needed: pencil, eraser, and notebook.
 Project prices are based on the types of wood used in projects.